Where To Stay In Tokyo - Area Guide

 These areas hold some of Tokyo’s most well-known attractions, including Sensoji Temple, Ueno Park, and Tokyo Skytree.
 There are also a number of museums, including the Tokyo National Museum, Tokyo Metropolitan Art Museum, and the National Museum of Nature and Science.

 Narita Airport is also easy to reach if you are staying in the Asakusa and Ueno areas.
-There are a number of ways to get to and from Narita Airport from the Keisei Ueno Station, including express trains and normal trains.
+There are several ways to get to and from Narita Airport from the Keisei Ueno Station, including express trains and local trains.
 With the Keisei Skyliner (the Keisei express train), it takes 41 minutes to reach Narita Airport Station, and it takes roughly 70 minutes via ordinary train.
 For more information about how to get to Narita Airport, look at Pick The Right Train!
 Going From Keisei Ueno Station To Narita Airport.

 Tokyo Station and Marunouchi